ephemeraHQ/convos-app/features/authentication/authentication.readme.md

 4. **JWT Generation**
    - Once verified, the backend issues a JWT
    - This JWT is then used to authenticate all subsequent API requests
-   - There is no refresh token as the persistent cryptographic signer (passkey via Privy) handles re-authentication
+   - There is no refresh token as the persistent cryptographic signer (passkey via Turnkey) handles re-authentication

 ## Endpoints